 The 2006 edition marked the first in annual updates.
 Of course those updates include recent news items about amateur radio and the club and the world around us as listed in the timeline.
-Also included in 2006 is a letter from Yvonne Robel, the daughter of Clarence Crapo W9VD SK (the second President of the club), which accompanied a collection of 75 glass mount slides of club activities from almost the beginning through the 30's.
+Also included in 2006 is a letter from Yvonne Robel, the daughter of Clarence Crapo W9VD SK (the second President of the club), which accompanied a collection of 75 glass mount slides of club activities from almost the beginning through the 50's.
 Jim Tromblay, WB9LNU while cleaning up his stuff from moving to northern Wisconsin, presented me with a continuing list of club officers (picking up from where the Emil Felber list left off through 1997) as well as a brief write up of by-laws history he prepared for a by-laws change in the mid nineties.
 I have added to the officer list and the by-laws history to sort of bring them up to current time.
 I say sort of as the officer list is a big project and is not yet 100% complete.
 The repeater story was also approved by one of the principles in the project, Dave Karr, KA9FUR, and I added some additional new information.

 For 2007, the officer list was added to greatly.
 It is still not 100% but much closer.
 Besides additions to the timeline for 2006 and 2007, there were additions and corrections to entries from earlier years.
-Of course, 2007 marked the 90th birthday of the club.
+2007 marked the 90th birthday of the club.

 For 2008, new items include the beginning of a complete member list.
-It is only a beginning (started with around 800 names, currently over 1300) as with almost 100 years of members it will take some time to get everyone in the list.
+It is only a beginning (started with around 800 names, currently over 1400) as with almost 100 years of members it will take some time to get everyone in the list.
 Once again, some work by Jim Tromblay was the genesis of this project as Jim gave me a list he started compiling while he still had the club archives (an entire note pad filled with handwritten calls, names and dates).
 In the very early years, full names were not used in lieu of first and middle initials and last name.
 Also call signs were also not always listed with a person's name, so very early data compilation requires a lot of work.
 In recent years the constantly changing call signs make things difficult.
 Of course, the timeline picks up recent information as well as more information added to past years, including more on the beginning years of radio and radio clubs.
 Some data has been expanded where more detail is found.

 2009 brings a couple of new articles, including the FM Simplex Contest, the club's involvement with Field Day, and the club's involvement with the VEC testing program.
+The whole VE / VEC thing is not without some drama.
+Some of those involved did not want all the dirt published just yet.
+Maybe someday all that information will be compiled.
 As usual the timeline has additions and enhancements and more info is added to the officer and member lists.